 I encourage Kashmiri women to derive strength from the strong familial ties and network that our culture is famous for.
 I would want them to build knowledge through education, and confidence through skills training and then reach for the stars.
 Nothing is impossible.

-And I would want more and more women in our Kashmiri network to develop into role models for other women and inspire them to economic empowerment and independence.
-This is a service we owe our community, not only of Kashmiri women, but all women.
+And I would want more and more women in our Kashmiri network to develop into role models for other women and inspire them toward economic empowerment and independence.
+This is a service we owe our community, not only Kashmiri women but all women.

 What interests you apart from your professional career?